Akeredolu To Corps Members: Deploy Values Of Patriotism, Integrity Instilled In You For Nigeria

 BY TOPE FAYEHUN, Akure

-Akeredolu stated this when he declared to close the 2021 Batch ‘A’ (Stream 1) orientation course at Permanent Orientation Camp, Ikare-Akoko on Tuesday.
+Akeredolu stated this when he declared to close the 2021 Batch ‘A’ (Stream 1) orientation course at Permanent Orientation Camp, Ikare-Akoko yesterday.

 Akeredolu said, “The NYSC, in its struggle to ensure national development and cohesion, has instilled the value of patriotism, integrity, hard work, unity amongst you the corps members during the orientation exercise.